salsify/ember-exclaim/README.md

 The [demo app](https://salsify.github.io/ember-exclaim) for this repo contains [a variety of simple component implementations](tests/dummy/app/components/exclaim-components) that you can use as a starting point for building your own.

-An ember-exclaim component implementation will receive two properties when rendered: `env` and `config`.
+An ember-exclaim component implementation will receive two properties when rendered: `config` and `env`.

 ### `config`